 Did your lens come with a lens hood?
 Some do, and some don’t.
 If yours didn’t, you could still buy one.
 You need one that is the correct shape and dimension for your lens.
 To find the right one, go to B&H.com and search for your lens.
 Click on it.
 You’ll find a list of accessories at the bottom of the lens description.
 Depending on the lens, you may have to click on View All to see the lens hoods.

 There are two reasons to add a hood to your lens.
 It’s designed to keep stray light from entering the lens when you shoot.
 This will keep your photos clearer and sharper.
-But, the second reason is the one the safety one.
+But, the second reason is the safety one.
 It helps protect your lens!

 When you’re out shooting, it’s easy to bang the lens into things as you move or swing around.
 The lens hood acts as a barrier.
 Mine has saved my lens and my camera on more than one occasion…

 When Skip and I were traveling by train in Switzerland, I foolishly put my camera on the table between us.
 When the train started up, my camera went flying and landed on the floor.
 The lens hood took the beating, not the lens or the camera.
 And, because it was made of sturdy plastic, it didn’t even crack!

 It’s summer.
 Photos at the beach are part of the fun, so do take your camera.
 Just plan ahead.
 Before you go, decide on one lens to use.
 Be sure your battery is fully charged.
 Slip in an empty memory card.
 You don’t want to risk getting sand or dust into your camera or lens in any way.